Skip to main content

 If this custom component is the last step of an integration, then the integration will return an HTTP status code of 415 if invoked synchronously.

-Note: When an integration is invoked synchronously, the integration redirects the caller to a URL containing the output results of the final step of the integration.
-If the final step of the integration is a Stop Execution action, or any custom component action that returns a statusCode, the redirect does not occur and the caller receives a null response body instead.
-You should not return both data and statusCode attributes in a custom component.
+Note: When an integration is invoked synchronously, by default the integration redirects the caller to a URL containing the output results of the final step of the integration.
+If the final step of the integration is a Stop Execution action, or any custom component action that returns a statusCode, the redirect does not occur.
+Instead, the caller receives an HTTP response with the statusCode specified.

 Example action payloads